-I have three shades of gumpaste, and I’m starting by taking a small piece of the darkest shade, about the size of a large pea.
+I have three shades of gumpaste, and I’m starting by taking a small piece of the darkest shade about large pea-size.

 With it, I’m making the quick method of making a rose center the rolled way rather than using a cone.

-I’m showing you how to make it again although I know I showed you in the WildRose Video, but as it’s a little difficult to see how to do it at first, the more practice you have the better.
+I’m showing you how to make it again, although I know I showed you in the WildRose Video, as it’s a little difficult to see how to do it at first, the more practice you have, the better.

-Now, I’m going to shape it first with my fingers to get a better ‘D’ shape, making sure the ridge is not too thick.
-Then, with my modeling tool, I’m going to smooth it out around the edges to make it quite thin.
+Now, I will shape it first with my fingers to get a better ‘D’ shape, making sure the ridge is not too thick.
+Then, with my modeling tool, I will smooth it out around the edges to make it quite thin.
 Refer to Video at 02:10